 Uncruise offers one of the longest Alaska cruise seasons in the industry, with departures called "Alaska Awakenings" in April, and sailings through September.

-Most of the cruises sail between Ketchikan and Juneau, between Sitka and Juneau, or round trip from Juneau, though roundtrip from Petersburg and departures from Seattle are also on offer.
-The line doesn't do many typical "port of call" stops, but ships might visit Wrangell, Misty Fjords and Tracy Arm.
-In addition, the line offers a post-cruise Denali package that departs from Fairbanks.
+Most of the cruises sail between Ketchikan and Juneau, between Sitka and Juneau, or round trip from Juneau, though repositioning departures from Seattle are also on offer, typically at the start and end of each season.
+The line doesn't do many typical "port of call" stops, preferring to spend as much time in Alaska's wilderness as possible, but ships might visit Wrangell, Misty Fjords and Tracy Arm.

 The Boat Company